This article was originally published on TVBEurope.

-FAST channels present media companies with the opportunity to monetise older content into new revenue streams and reach larger, younger audiences and cord-cutters of all ages and demographics.
-FAST also offer an avenue to monetise niche content where a traditional linear channel would not be cost-viable.
+FAST channels present media companies with the opportunity to monetize older content into new revenue streams and reach larger, younger audiences and cord-cutters of all ages and demographics.
+FAST also offer an avenue to monetize niche content where a traditional linear channel would not be cost-viable.

 “Smart and fast, and doing more with less will continue to be the future of TV.”

 “The success of the FAST format in the US is now making its way into Europe thanks to increasing adoption of smart TVs and OTT devices.
 To be able to make the most of the trend in a cost-effective manner, it’s imperative that content owners can easily manage the output of their libraries to a single fulfilment point.
 Smart and fast, and doing more with less will continue to be the future of TV.”- Vince Matherne, EVP Global Sales

 Advances in extended reality and real-time graphics technologies have become increasingly important for our TV experience.
 Broadcasters such as Warner Bros Discovery, ITV and NBC adopted XR techniques and virtual studio sets to showcase broadcast productions, not least when Covid prevented large-scale presence at major live events.
 Disguise is one of the main tech vendors in this space, helping broadcasters to use Epic Games’ Unreal Engine in any graphics generation “from a ticker or AR graphic to a high-fidelity immersive environment,” says the firm’s GM of broadcast, Grigory Mindlin.